suryabranwal/Malaria-Cell-Analyzer/README.md

 # Malaria-Cell-Analyzer
-A Machine Learning web app that analyses human cell images for "Malaria causing parasite"
+A Machine Learning web app using django that analyses human cell images for "Malaria causing parasite"